Causal Discovery in the Presence of Missing Data: Introduction

 \item \emph{We propose a novel, correction-based extension of the PC algorithm, Missing Value PC (MVPC), that handles all three types of missingness mechanisms: MCAR, MAR, and MNAR (Section \ref{sec:method}). } Based on the result from Section \ref{sec:problem_setting}, we identify where corrections are required and propose efficient correction methods for all three types of the missingness mechanisms.

-\item \emph{MVPC demonstrates superior performance in different settings, including two real-life healthcare scenarios (Section \ref{sec:exp}).} We first evaluate the proposed MVPC on synthetic datasets under different settings.
+\item \emph{We show the superior performance of MVPC in different settings, including three real-life healthcare scenarios (Section \ref{sec:exp}).} We first evaluate the proposed MVPC on synthetic datasets under different settings.
 MVPC shows clear improvement over multiple baselines.
-We further apply MVPC to two real-world datasets: the US Cognition study and Achilles Tendon Rupture study.
-The results are consistent with medical domain knowledge and demonstrate the efficacy of our method. \end{compactitem}
+We then develop a neuropathic pain diagnosis simulator for evaluating various types of causal discovery algorithms, including those to deal with practical issues in causal discovery, such as unknown confounders, selection bias, and missing data.
+We further apply MVPC to our neuropathic pain diagnosis simulation datasets and two real-world datasets in the US Cognition study and Achilles Tendon Rupture study.
+The results are consistent with medical domain knowledge and show the efficacy of our method. \end{compactitem}